SmileyChris/easy-thumbnails/docs/ref/webp.rst

 be usable as ``<img ...>`` -tag, supported by all browsers, and fully integrated into tools such as django-filer_.

-Until that happens, I reccomend to proceed with the workarround described here.
+Until that happens, I recommend to proceed with the workarround described here.

 .. _django-filer: https://django-filer.readthedocs.io/en/latest/